guerrantif/handwritten_long_numbers_recognition/README.md

   * builds the CNN model (the one shown in the figure above)
   * moves the model to the selected device (`cpu`, `cuda:0`, ...)
   * defines the preprocess operation (`data_augmentation==True`) to be performed on the samples of the dataset while iterating over it or leaves the image
-> **NOTE**: in this project the preprocess operation is a data augmentation technique consisting of a random rotation (between -30° and +30°), followed by a crop of random scale (between 0.9 and 1.1) and of random ratio (between 3/4 and 4/3) of the original size which is then resized to the original 28x28 size.
+> **NOTE 1**: in this project the data augmentation technique consists of a random rotation (between -30° and +30°), followed by a crop of random scale (between 0.9 and 1.1) and of random ratio (between 3/4 and 4/3) of the original size which is then resized to the original 28x28 size.
+> **NOTE 2**: higher degrees of rotation may lead to unwanted behaviours (MNIST is not rotation-invariant: 6 -> 9)
  * `save()` and `load()`: saves and loads, respectively, the classifier's `state_dict` which maps each layer (having learnable parameters) to its parameters tensor
  * `forward()`: computes the output of the network (implicitly builds the computational graph)
    * computes the non-normalized output (logits) of the network